RE-SS3D/SS3D/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
 about: This is a task to implement
-title: "Feature Name"
+title: "Task Name"
-labels: 'feature'
+labels: 'task'
 assignees: ''

 ---